Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Blueprint - Manifesto for Worksite Earth 2.0/One Page Summary of the Lionsberg Blueprint.md

 ### Our Strategy: A Meta-Project for a Meta-Crisis

 The Lionsberg Initiative is a spiritually-guided Meta Project designed to tackle systemic corruption, ignorance, and decay, while enlightening and empowering humanity to forge a New Era of human existence and holistic flourishing.
-It aims to forge a self-governing, self-sustaining, and self-replicating Higher Order Functional Unity, independent of existing societal structures yet united and aligned towards the [[Creator's Intent]].
+It aims to forge a self-governing, self-sustaining, and self-replicating Higher Order Functional Unity among Citizens of Goodwill, independent of existing societal structures, and united towards the [[Creator's Intent]].

 ### Key Components and Phases